gianninasd/fileProcMonitor/README.md

 * Open a console and run `grails` ... to start the Grails CLI
 * From within the Grails CLI run `run-app`

+Then open a browser and navigate to http://localhost:8080/monitor/list

 # References
 Below are some reference web sites
 * https://docs.grails.org/3.3.9/guide/single.html#gettingStarted